sirchuck/site_works/README.md

         sudo systemctl restart nginx

 # Nginx Setup Examples:
-    NOTE: you can change site_works with your project name.
+    NOTES: you can change site_works with your project name. you must keep the /public in your route, or your try files In your site config, you can set a dir_path for your asset files, typically it will be '' or public depending on what your root here is.
+        Let me know if you need assistance, and I'll update the docs for others with your usecase.

     Your server is dedicated to your project: server {
 	        listen 80;